Erectile dysfunction can be a cringe-worthy phrase, but do you really know what it is?

 - Trouble keeping an erection

-It is important to understand that available statistics most often include cisgender men, however, ED can affect anyone with a penis.
+Erectile dysfunction does not just occur in the elderly population.
+Studies show ED affects 26% of men under the age 40 and by age 50 affects nearly 50% of men.
+You are not alone!
+It is important to understand that availability statistics most often include cisgender men, however, ED can affect anyone with a penis.
 While statistics do not usually include the gender diverse population, this article and the information provided is for all genders.

 Erectile dysfunction symptoms can occur for a variety of reasons including but not limited to: